cmotc/auto-lb-base/README.md

 # auto-lb-base

-Scripts to help generating live CD's
+Auto scripts to help generating live CD's.
+Using these as a basis for other distro-alike projects.